soqueroeu/Soqueroeu-TV-Backgrounds_V2.0/README.md

 **7** - Open Retroarch and go to driver options (Settings&gt;Driver&gt;Video).
 Set the video driver to Vulkan.
 It also works with GLCore, but seems to be faster with Vulkan.</p>

-**8** - Still in Retroach, go to Settings&gt;Video&gt;Scale.
+**8** - Still in Retroarch, go to Settings&gt;Video&gt;Scale.
 Set integer value scale to OFF Set the screen aspect ratio to match your monitor, for example 16: 9.</p>

 **9** - With a game running, load a shader preset.
 Find presets in one of these directories:</p>
 */Retroarch/shaders/Soqueroeu-TV-Backgrounds_V2.0/presets/TV-Console*</p>